 It is FEMA's policy to act with care to ensure that its disaster response and recovery, mitigation and preparedness responsibilities are carried out in a manner that is consistent with all Federal environmental and historic preservation policies and laws.
-To learn more how you can help with this process after the tornado, visit the Texas Commission on Environmental Quality - disaster response and the Heritage Emergency National Task Force.
+To learn more how you can help with this process visit the Oklahoma Department of Environmental Quality, Preserve America, and the Heritage Emergency National Task Force.
 Also, read “Advice for Saving Damaged Family Treasures” for the care, protection, and restoration of family heirlooms, photos, and other keepsakes, or visit the National Archives for additional information.

 Find Help in Oklahoma